 2020 Awardee: Matt Krupa, ’06.
 After completing the Carpentry Technology program, Matt went on to earn his Bachelor of Science in Construction Technology from Pennsylvania College of Technology.
 He spent much of his early career at Clark Construction Group, working his way to a Superintendent role.
 He has recently joined Thaddeus Stevens College as an instructor in our Residential Remodeling Technology program.
 He shares his time and expertise with the American Concrete Institute as well as the Associated Builders and Contractors.
 His time here as a student gave him the opportunity, direction, and tools to move forward while also giving back.
 Instructors Charlie Byers, Dan Noel, and Timothy Draper were all instrumental in his time here.

 2023 Awardee: Brandon Pierce, ’17.
 Brandon graduated from the Computer & Network Systems Administration program an went on to attend the Information and Sciences Technology program at Penn State.
 Today he works with some of the latest technology in cyber security and data management for large companies.
 Brandon notes that not only did his education at Thaddeus Stevens College give him a head start on his bachelor’s degree, he had both hands-on skills and leadership training that many of his classmates and colleagues did not have.
-He notes Ms. Trina Hess helped him with his calculus grades and Ms. Meley, Mr. Flory, Mr. Jameson, and Mr. McFarlane prepared him for the real world.
+He notes Ms. Trina Hess helped him with his calculus grades and Ms. Meley, Mr. Flory, and Dr. McFarlane prepared him for the real world.